liferay/liferay-docs/devGuide/en/chapters/06-hooks.markdown

 actions, the action class is loaded, executed, and returns a forward.

-You can use a Struts action hook to wrap/override existing Struts actions or to create a new Struts path; let's do both.
-We'll override the Struts actions located in the `struts-config.xml` using a Struts action hook to point to a custom class.
-Then we'll create a new Struts path: `/c/portal/sample` and navigate to it.
+You can use a Struts action hook to wrap/override existing Struts actions or to create a new Struts path; we'll demonstrate both here.
+We'll override the Struts actions located in the `struts-config.xml` using a Struts action hook to point to a custom class, then we'll create a new Struts path: `/c/portal/sample` and navigate to it.
 Let's get started!

 First lets' override the login portlet's Struts action using the example-hook we created earlier in this chapter.

 Note the current action in your portal's `struts-config.xml` file: